OPT: What Nursing Students REALLY Need To Know

 Applied to change to another nonimmigrant status.

 If you use your OPT and return to school to complete a new degree at a higher level of study than your previous one, you’re entitled to another year of OPT.
-For example, if you’ve done a Bachelor’s degree, 12 months of OPT, then started a Master’s program, you will be eligible for another 12 months of OPT following the completion of your Master’s.
+For example, if you’ve earned a Bachelor’s degree, 12 months of OPT, then started a Master’s program, you will be eligible for another 12 months of OPT following the completion of your Master’s.

 Working With Conexus